BBC Birmingham News Feeds

 BBC Essex News Feed

-- Army and Navy flyover reopens with new 20mph speed limit
+- Chelmsford's Army and Navy flyover to reopen

 BBC Hampshire News Feed